B2B tech marketing should help firms to get new clients. But if that’s the goal, how should it work?

 Start with the blog.
 Your B2B tech company’s blog should be the engine for lead generation content on other channels.
 Use quick excerpts from posts for social content.
 Create email content based on top performing posts.
 Build topic clusters that boost SEO results.
 As you create content here, it’ll naturally spill over into other channels.

-Focus on the right social channels, not on every channel.
+Focus on the right social media marketing channels, not on every channel.
 Don’t get overwhelmed by trying to nail Facebook, Instagram, Twitter, YouTube, and a podcast all at once.
 Start by identifying the channels that’ll be most impactful, and use them to build out success to other channels.
 In other words, find out where your audience is listening, and speak to them there.
 For B2B tech firms, I’d recommend LinkedIn first – and you could probably stop there.
 If you want to go further, I’d recommend Facebook next.
 If you have a visual product (like architectural services), use Instagram third.
 I’m not a big believer in Twitter for lead generation, but if you work in a fast-paced industry (news or content generation), it may be of some use.

 Be consistent.
 Look, I get it – everyone wants results, fast.
-But the reality is that almost anything of lasting value takes time to build, and although it may not seem like it, the same thing’s true of digital marketing for B2B tech firms.
+But the reality is that almost anything of lasting value takes time to build, and although it may not seem like it, the same thing’s true of content marketing for B2B tech firms.
 Don’t give up on content production after a few weeks.
 Commit to making it happen over time (I’d recommend at least a year), and the results will start to build.
 That’s not to say that you shouldn’t constantly evaluate whether you’re pursuing the right activities, but it is to say that consistency wins the day, even in a digital world.

 Want to build great marketing results for your B2B tech company?

-Hopefully, these five steps have given you a quick-start guide to making your marketing work for lead generation.
+Hopefully, these five steps have given you a quick-start guide to making your own marketing strategies work for lead generation.
 Remember, this is only one use of marketing – for B2B tech companies, nurture campaigns or reputation management campaigns may be especially useful.

 Want help?
 Want to discuss one of the steps in more detail?
 Want an objective review of your lead generation efforts?